AdvancedResearch

 Disclaimer: I can not explain all of it in one post, but I hope you will get something out of it.
 Some parts of this will probably make you more confused. :P

-In a such universe, by using some very few ingredients…
+In a such universe, by using very few ingredients…

 … it is possible to end up with some kind of “intelligence”.
 Obviously, it is not a human-like intelligence but merely an optimization algorithm (more on this later).

-A first attempt to approximate encode this effect on the Traveling Salesman Problem.
+I did a first attempt to approximately encode this effect on the Traveling Salesman Problem.
 There is a layered inference of intepretation to understand exactly why you compute this factor and add them together for random routes, and why this is done for pairs of cities, but I hope to explain this better later on.
-Wish I had more mathematical proofs for the transition from the original concept to the algorithm, but I have not figured out to express it better than using words in natural language.
-I have done an Dyon implementation of this algorithm that will be added to the repo.
+Wish I had more mathematical proofs for the transition from the original concept to the algorithm, but I have not figured out how to express it better than using words in natural language.
+I have done a Dyon implementation of this algorithm that will be added to the repo.

 There are other proofs that I have done previously and would like to add, which is about: